Megan, Japan Specialist

 From ski trips to food tours and sprawling metropolises to humble rural villages, Japan offers so many different experiences, activities and landscapes, as well as customs, traditions and cultural exchanges unlike anywhere else in Asia.
 Working with Audley, I’m lucky enough to get to share my Japan experiences with others and introduce them to this intriguing country.

-Start planning your trip to Japan with Megan by calling
+Start planning your trip to Japan with Megan

 Q&A with Megan

 Ramen is one of the most well-known Japanese dishes internationally, second only to sushi, but there are countless regional variations.
 The best ramen I’ve ever tasted was in Kyoto at Ramen Sen-no-Kaze.
 I ordered the local’s choice, pork-based kyo no shio ramen and with the first mouthful I knew the wait to get into this small eatery was well worth it.
 Generous slices of perfectly cooked chashu pork complemented the salty broth and noodles, with no one ingredient overpowering the others.
 I topped it off with a hard-boiled egg and a side of gyoza for a magnificent meal.
 I can still remember every bite.